Spokane Velocity FC Takes on Ballard FC at Interbay Stadium

 - Spokane Velocity FC Takes on Ballard FC at Interbay Stadium - Spokane Velocity FC

+- Goalkeeper Owen Finnerty Signs with Forward Madison FC - Forward Madison FC

+- One Knoxville Celebrates Launch of USL Promotion and Relegation System - One Knoxville SC

-- Westchester SC Announces Expanded Broadcast Schedule with MSG Networks - Westchester SC
+- Westchester SC Records HistoricFirst Win, Edging FC Motown in US Open Cup Debut - Westchester SC

+- Triumph Survives PK Shootout to Advance in U.S. Open Cup - Greenville Triumph SC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.